agentzzk/simpleBlocks_Android/README.md

 <img src = "http://zainzulfiqar.com/images/simpleBlocksScreens.png" width = "350px" />

-# Open-Source (yay!)
+# Open-Source
 ##### Simple Blocks is intended to be a game developed for educational purposes only.
 Helped to strengthen Java and Android skills.
 ##### Core Java design of the game can be found at the [tetrisSpace3.0](https://github.com/agentzzk/tetrisSpace3.0) repo.
-- Open sourced: feel free to use/modify my core Java code related to game objects and design.
-Android app source-code available upon request (for security/safety reasons: I want to make sure the Android code is given to developers who really want to look at my work or want to contribute).
+- Feel free to use/modify my core Java code of the game objects and design.
+Android app source-code available upon request (I want to make sure the Android code is given to developers who really want to look at it in depth).
-- All graphics used in the Simple Blocks android game were under the free use license at the time of creating this game.
-- All screens of the game are custom-designed and original.
+- All graphics and screens of the game are custom-designed and original.
 - Fonts used throughout the game: Calibri, Amatic (SIL Open Font License).
 - For additional questions/concerns regarding legal issues, contact the developer: contact@zainzulfiqar.com
+- NOTE: the ZZ logo/splashscreen (very first screen of the application) is Intellectual Property belonging to Zain Zulfiqar.
+Only the game is to be considered open sourced.

 <br>
-Thanks, AgentZ
+AgentZ
-######(i.e. Zain) -> AgentZ is my cool name =)